drjvtlkr/parser/README.md

 # parser
-The objective of the parser is to give proper trigonometric output to the trigonometric input string
+The objective of the parser is to give proper trigonometric output to the input string.

-Into the trigonometric expressions and the useful mathematical expressions and converting them into mathematically correct expressions when the input given will be string of characters which the parser will reccognise
+The Trigonometric expressions are then used to solve the achived output.
+The entire code base is written in JavaScript this will help with the linear problem resolution and easier to understand approach.
+Using python to solve this would not be a efficient way to use the code, as it consumes more time to achive the result.

+In the later stages of the Project we will be a implementing code to solve the achived Trigonometric function.made